ronhedwigzape/bscs_chat/README.md

 The debug APK can be found in the `build\app\outputs\flutter-apk` directory of your project folder.
 Navigate here using a file explorer.

 Alternatively, you can directly download the APK and install the app on your phone by enabling 'Unknown Sources' for app installation.
 The APK is available at: [My Drive](https://drive.google.com/file/d/1vY34rLhJOWCJU8JyxwhuFMG6ZZj4nnTn/view?usp=drive_link).

-### Screenshots of the Project Directory

-(Insert screenshots of your project directory here, particularly showing where the APK file is located, to assist users in finding it.)

 ## Installing the App on an Android Device